erdc/workshops/abstracts/Scovazzi.md

 level: intermediate
 ---

-# The shifted Nitsche method: A new approach to embedded/immersed boundary conditions
+# The shifted Nitsche method: a new approach to embedded/immersed boundary conditions

 Guglielmo Scovazzi, Duke